 - Aloe vera

 - Flax seeds soaked in water

-As Gandhi said, “Chew your drink and drink your food,” recommending we even chew liquids.
+As Gandhi said, “Chew your drink and drink your food.”
+His point was that we should even “chew” liquids.

-To do this correctly, we have to try to eat consciously, avoiding too much stimulation (important conversations, television, etc.).
+To do this, you have to try to eat consciously and avoid too much stimulation (conversations, television, etc.).

 An old remedy

-We can make potato juice or buy it from dieticians or herbalists.
+You can either make potato juice or buy it from a naturalist or herbal store.

-Here are a few more tips on how we can relieve the discomfort caused by hiatal hernia:
+Here are a few more tips on how to relieve the discomfort caused by a hiatal hernia:

 - Avoid tobacco, which already contributes to esophageal irritation.

 - Avoid medications like aspirin that change the body’s pH level.